FREQUENTLY ASKED QUESTIONS

-We have a list of authorized cobblers on our website that you can contact for a resole or repair here.
+We have a list of authorized cobblers on our return and warranty page that you can contact for a resole or repair here.

-Replacement shoelaces available for various La Sportiva rock climbing shoes and mountaineering boots.
-Currently we offer replacement laces for climbing shoes and mountaineering boots.
-If you do not see the model listed we encourage you to visit a local dealer or outdoor store to find a comparable shoelace in size and quality.
+Replacement shoelaces are only available for some (not all) footwear models.
+Check out our current offering of replacement shoelaces.
+If you do not see the model listed we encourage you to visit a local dealer, outdoor store or purchase online to find a comparable shoelace in size and quality.
 Please check back in the coming months as we are working hard to have more laces in stock for replacement.
 Sorry, we currently do not stock replacement laces for our Mountain Running Shoes.

 We produce tech sheets when a product is introduced to the market.
 Over time, these products evolve to improve performance and meet your needs.
 The most current/best information is listed on the product page under Tech Info.
 The tech sheet is an added resource, but may have dated photos and differences in weight.